artndev/geefty-bot/README.md

 Optionally, you can deploy the bot to _VPS_ if you want it to work independently and skip all the steps ahead.

-2. Install all dependencies.
+2. Install all dependencies

 ```shell
 $ cd your-installing-root
 $ npm i
 ```

-3. Start the Geefty bot.
+3. Start the Geefty bot

 ```shell
 $ npm run start